mikepea/vcloud-cli-utils/README.md

 Simple CLI utils to talk to the vCloud Director API

-These are very hacky utils that I've found handy whilst developing a more rich toolchain for GOV.UK:
+These are very hacky utils that I've found handy whilst helping develop a more rich toolchain for GOV.UK:

 * https://github.com/alphagov/vcloud-core